elastic/logstash/docs/tutorials/getting-started-simple.md

       elasticsearch { embedded => true }
     }

-Put this in a file called "logstash.-complex.conf"
+Put this in a file called "logstash-complex.conf"

 Now run it all (again.
 Be sure to stop your previous Logstash tests!):